-Apple season (and apple-picking) is well under way, but what apples are the best apples?
+Apple season (and apple-picking) is well under way, but what apples are the best?
 The wide array of colours, flavours and textures are great for eating, cooking and baking—but with thousands of varieties available, it’s hard to know which apple is best for each preparation.
-Here’s a guide to seven common varieties:
+Here’s a guide to 10 common varieties.

-The Gala is the favourite apple of the Chatelaine Kitchen because of its versatility.
-They’re equally delicious baked or raw, and with sweet flavour, crisp bite and thin skin they’re also a great grab-n-go snack.
+Sweet, fragrant and crisp, the Gala is the favourite apple of the Chatelaine Kitchen because of its versatility.
+They’re equally delicious baked, pressed into cider, and with sweet flavour, crisp bite and thin skin they’re also a great grab-n-go snack.

 Known for their bright green skin, Granny Smiths are crisp, firm and quite sour.
 They’re good all-around cooking apples, with a firm texture that holds up well when baked.
 Granny Smiths are the ultimate apple for apple pie as the tart flavour is well-balanced against the sweetness of the filling.
 They take longer to soften, so pair them with sweeter apples in pies and crisps.

 The Empire is a cross between the Red Delicious and McIntosh.
-This round apple has a bright red skin with hints of green.
+This sweet and juicy round apple has a bright red skin with hints of green.
 Crisp and firm, this apple holds up well and are great for making into applesauce.
 (They can get mushy when baked.)

 Ridiculously juicy, crunchy and sweet, these are great snacking apples.